biophilic moodboards: water

 sensory water features

-Flowing water always creates compelling sounds and constantly-changing shapes, regardless of size.
+Flowing water creates compelling sounds, constantly-changing forms, and interesting sensory stimuli regardless of size.

-A smaller water feature can be just as effective as a bigger one and in some cases even more appropriate.
-Big water features make quite a noise, which could end up feeling disturbing in a smaller space.
+A smaller water feature can be just as effective as a bigger one and in some cases it is even more appropriate.
+Water makes quite a noise, and a big water feature could easily feel disturbing in a smaller space.

 water without water

-Especially when paired with lighting, these water-like applications can add a lot to a space, introducing an unexpected, eye-catching and lively feature.
+Especially when paired with lighting, these water-like applications can add a lot to a space, introducing an unexpected and lively feature.

-Water can add a lot to designed spaces: movement, sound, and a real element of life that will transfer unique liveliness to the space.
+Water can add a lot to designed spaces: movement, sound, and a real element of life that, in turn, will transfer unique liveliness to the space.